straiforos/infrastructure/README.md

 ## TVision 360 Installation

 #### Environment Variables
 The CI/CD process requires specific configurations for building and deploying the project.
-We are using a self-hosted Gitea instance for our version control and CI/CD needs.
+We use GitHub for our version control and CI/CD needs.

-For local development and CI/CD, we use our Gitea repository to manage our custom versions of TVision 360 packages, which are based on openHAB but include our modifications and enhancements.
+For local development and CI/CD, we use GitHub Packages to manage our custom versions of TVision 360 packages, which are based on openHAB but include our modifications and enhancements.

 Key configuration files:

-1. `.gitea/workflows/main.yml`: This file defines our CI/CD workflow in Gitea Actions.
-It includes steps for building the project with Maven and deploying artifacts to our Maven repository.
+1. `.github/workflows/main.yml`: This file defines our CI/CD workflow in GitHub Actions.
+It includes steps for building the project with Maven and deploying artifacts to GitHub Packages.

 2. `ci_settings.xml`: This file contains the Maven settings for CI/CD.
 It includes server configurations for our Maven repository, using token-based authentication.